dymmond/esmerald/docs/en/docs/guides/beginner/06-middlewares.md

 # Middlewares

-In this section, you'll learn how to use middleware in Esmerald to modify requests and responses globally.
+In this section, you'll learn how to use middleware in Ravyn to modify requests and responses globally.

 ---